Conference

 Level: All Duration: 60-90 minutes

-(vital records) for towns and cities in Germany (with borders as of 1871).
+(vital) records for towns and cities in Germany (with borders as of 1871).
 The emphasis is on the types of records available in specific provinces during specific periods of time.
-The discussion features major historical events and developments associated with the civil registry system in Germany from the beginnings (1793) to the present.
-The impact of the 2009 laws and the current civil records repositories are discussed.
+The discussion features major historical events and developments associated with the keeping of vital records in Germany.
+Handouts include bibliographical data on church record inventories available in the LDS Family History Library.
+The 90-minute duration allows time for practice in reading typical church records.

 Conducting Family History Research in Europe